Mevius: Counterfeit Mild Sevens from North Korea

 In 2006, it was reported that counterfeit Mild Seven cigarettes were smuggled and sold outside of Japan.

 The pack design is very similar but the quality of the cigarettes such as scent and taste are not.
 The tobacco used in the counterfeit cigarettes is not comparable with genuine brands.

 According to the survey results both inside and outside of Japan, there is strong suspicion that these fake cigarette are manufactured as a part of the foreign currency fund acquisition activity by North Korea.

 Mild Sevens recalled due to faulty filter

 In December 2007, Japan Tobacco recalled some of the Mild Seven brand cigarettes sold in stores in Tokyo and neighbouring prefectures because of faulty filters.

 Japan Tobacco said 14,500 cigarettes would be recalled, including 2,500 faulty ones, which were shipped to 225 stores in Tokyo and three other prefectures on December 13, 2007.
 The faulty filters of the cigarettes were not glued on properly and were likely to come off, the company said.

-Japan Tobacco planned to finish the recall by the end of Wednesday, said company spokeswoman Shoko Hamamoto.